geekroot/git-intro/README.md

 ## Enter your name and a favourite quote below.

 ### Piyush Aggarwal
-> Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law
+> Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law anmol kaumari